SimonHegele/LUTR/README.md

 - Long read mapping with Minimap2 (or input of mapped reads)
 - Assembly with StringTie

-**noUTR**
+**noUTR**<br>
-Generating UTR-clipped annotations of coding genes Caution: Does not create exons, use agat_convert_gxf2gxf.pl!
+Generating UTR-clipped annotations of coding genes<br>
+Caution: Duplicates from isoforms using identical CDS but different UTR are not removed.
+This can be done with agat_convert_gxf2gxf.pl!

 ## 4 LUTR workflow